All You Need to Know About the Abu Dhabi Toll Gate Registration

 - Plate category

 After sending out all these details wait for the relevant authorities to get back.
-After successful registration, the next step is to activate your Darb tolling system account.
+After successful Darb Abu Dhabi toll gate registration, the next step is to activate your Darb tolling system account.

 Abu Dhabi Salik Registration Online For Toll Gate

-The authorities have made Abu Dhabi Salik registration online rather easy for the residents.
+The authorities have made the Darb toll gate registration online rather easy for the residents.
 To activate your Darb toll system account follow these steps:

 - Login to the Darb official website